 So then, what does the available and accessible data point to?

-An 80% of the 228 cities that have data for particulate matter 10 (PM10) pollutants – violate annual safe limits of 60μg/m³ (not so safe when compared to WHO standards- 20μg/m³).
+A list of 280 cities that have data for particulate matter 10 (PM10) pollutants – violate annual safe limits of 60μg/m³ (not so safe when compared to WHO standards- 20μg/m³).
 As of now, 18 crore Indians, including 1.7 crore children under the age of 5, live in areas where the air pollution levels are more than twice the prescribed clean air standards.
 Many of these critically polluted cities point to the need for strict emergency response plans for sourcewise release of pollutants – that are more immediate, short-term and time bound.

 We can beat airpocalypse only if pollution levels are assessed widely and regularly and if there are clear reduction targets for regions, along with penalties for any non-compliance by governments and corporations.
 Clean air in India can only be a reality if the government understands that the air pollution crisis is not just centered to Delhi-NCR, but all of India, and if we as the public – choose to move towards solar rooftops, energy efficient appliances that can reduce household energy usage, public transport, cycling and walking, and reducing waste generated at our own houses – thereby reducing burning of waste at streets and landfills.

 It’s time to buckle down and get cracking on the already formulated National Clean Air Programme.